CAF U-17 Girls Integrated Football Tournament

 The CAF U-17 Girls Integrated Football Tournament, commonly abbreviated as CAF U-17 GIFT, is an annual African football competition, organised by the Confederation of African Football (CAF), for clubs with girls under age seventeen.
 Its main focus is to develop organised football for girls at club/academy level.

 History

 The first edition was announced on 27 December 2024 with the CECAFA region being the first to host the event.
-The inaugural tournament took place at the Azam Complex Stadium in Dar es Salaam from 7-18 January 2025.
+The inaugural tournament took place at the Azam Complex Stadium in Dar es Salaam, Tanzania from 7–18 January 2025.
+JKT Queens won the final 2–1 against fellow Tanzanians TDS Girls.

+The second edition was hosted by the COSAFA region from 8–18 December 2025 at the Ngoni Mwos Stadium in Norton, Zimbabawe.
+Mamelodi Sundowns won 5–0 in the final against Lesotho's Lishoeshoe.